luc-vocab/ergodox/steel_case/README.md

 Stainless Steel CNC Milled case for Ergodox EZ
 ===============================================

-I had previously sought to add some weight to my Ergodox EZ to make it more stable and attach the wings to the keyboard halves.
+I had previously sought to add some weight to my Ergodox EZ to make it more stable and attach the wings to the keyboard halves (see *steel_base* folder above).
 This project takes it to the next level.

 I designed a case around the Ergodox EZ using CAD files provided by the designer of the keyboard.
 I then had it CNC-milled out of stainless steel by a local machine shop.
 This was a massively expensive project but it fits my needs perfectly.
 I also imagine myself using this case for a very very long time.